-Due to COVID-19-related school closures, UWNEMN's Lunch Buddies pilot mentoring program is on hiatus until schools re-open.
+Due to COVID-19-related school closures, UWNEMN's Lunch Buddies pilot mentoring program is on hiatus.

 What is the Lunch Buddies mentoring program?

-UWNEMN's Lunch Buddies program is being piloted in Hibbing’s Greenhaven and Washington Elementary schools March 2nd through May 19th of the 2019/2020 school year.
-The program is serving first grade students who would benefit from additional support, encouragement, and a positive and caring adult mentor.
+UWNEMN's Lunch Buddies program was piloted in Hibbing’s Greenhaven and Washington Elementary schools March of the 2019/2020 school year before being cut short due to COVID-19.
+The program is meant to serve first grade students who would benefit from additional support, encouragement, and a positive and caring adult mentor.
 Youth are referred to the program by school staff and are then matched with a volunteer adult mentor based on shared interests and other factors.
 Mentors will be asked commit to supporting, encouraging, and being a friend to their mentee during lunch/recess time one day/week in school for three months.
 To see the full mentor position description, click here.

 What is the need?

 Hibbing school staff have estimated that more than 30% of their school population could benefit from a program like Lunch Buddies.
-During the 2019-2020 school year, this program is being piloted in Hibbing elementary schools to determine the needs of students as related to mentoring as well as the interest level for adult mentors.
-Once UWNEMN staff evaluates this pilot year, the program will change during the 2020-2021 school year accordingly.
+During the 2019-2020 school year, this program was piloted in Hibbing elementary schools to determine the needs of students as related to mentoring as well as the interest level for adult mentors.
+The program is currently on hiatus due to COVID-19.

 Interested in becoming a Lunch Buddy?

 Lunch Buddies mentoring opportunities are under review for the 2020-2021 school year.